 - Costs of the second fulfillment of the correct product, including shipping, packaging, and time.

-Mis-picks cost time
+Mis-picks cost executive time

-Mis-picks cost you cash flow
+Mis-picks disrupt cash flow

 If inventory is an investment waiting to be turned into liquid cash, then a mis-pick delays the selling of that investment and the ability to reinvest the cash flow into core operations.
 It may not seem like a big deal for smaller items, but on a grand scale, when a partner mismanages 7,500 to 15,000 “investments,” it can spell trouble.
 Cutting into your cashflow makes it more difficult to restock, move freight, and take other actions in your supply chain.
 It impacts the entire bottom line of your organization.

-Mis-picks cost customers
+Mis-picks put customers at risk

 When products don’t come on time at a rate of 15,000 to 20,000 a year, customer bases can slip because of unreliability.
 Mistakes like mis-picks can also make a 3PL’s client look like it isn’t up to its competitors’ standards, leading to a poor reputation.

-Mis-picks cost trust
+Mis-picks harm supply chain trust